AlexMercedCoder/tutorialblog/content/blog/typescript101/index.md

 type response = error | success
 ```

-Here we define two types, error which must one of several strings and success which can only be success.
+Here we define two types, error which must one of several strings, and success which can only be success.
 Then we make a type that can be either one of these types.

 ```ts
 type response = error | success